Shreyanskoushaldeltek/Playwright-Tests/README.md

 The `playwright.config.ts` file contains:

 - Test directory configuration
-- Browser configurations (Chrome, Firefox, Safari, Mobile)
+- Browser configurations (Chromium, configurable for other browsers)
 - Reporter settings
 - Base URL and other test settings